 By Susan Boland Butts

-Susan Boland Butts is executive director of Hi-Hope Service Center.
+Susan Boland Butts is CEO of Hi-Hope Service Center.

 People Helping People is a publication of the Gwinnett Coalition for Health & Human Services.

 For more information contact Ellen Gerstein - email@example.com or at 770-995-3339.